posted at the Cohort by Chris

 And what about the rest of the Chevrolet management team?
 They all drove Chevys, if their career at GM meant anything to them.
-The whole notion that these Chevy (or other division) managers were driving Cadillacs is absurd.
+The whole notion that these Chevy (or other division) managers were driving Cadillacs (or any brand other than the division they worked for) is utterly absurd.
 But that’s the essence of this theory: that the GM brass had to issue an edict to get them to drive only cars from their respective divisions.
 Only someone unfamiliar with how things worked at GM could get behind that story.

 On to the real story: Ford’s new 1965 LTD was one of those very rare game changers; it launched the whole Brougham Epoch, in terms of bringing Lincoln-level luxury appointments to the low cost sector.
 And it must have scared the pants off Chevrolet and GM, who had been caught totally asleep behind the wheel when the Mustang became an explosive hit just a half year earlier.

 And in a case of fortuitous timing, Chevy’s new 396 Turbo Jet V8 was also production ready just a few months earlier.
 And the most excellent THM 400 three-speed automatic was now available too, although only on the 325 hp version of the 396.
-It made for a terrific combination on this car, arguable the best drive train in that engine size on any of the popular-priced Big Three cars.
-Or even the higher-priced ones; it didn’t really get any better than this, in 1965 at any price in terms of a harmonious drive train for a big sedan.
+It made for a terrific combination on this car, arguably the best drive train in that engine size on any of the popular-priced Big Three cars.
+Or even the higher-priced ones; it didn’t really get any better than this in 1965, at any price, in terms of a harmonious drive train for a big sedan.
 Well, perhaps except for the handful of folks that ordered the solid-lifter 425 hp L-78 version, backed by the four speed.
 No sixes available with the Caprice package; sorry.